-The hard truth is you are still required to file your taxes even if you’re unemployed, and this is due to taxable unemployment benefits and any other taxable income that you may have.
+The hard truth is you still need to file your taxes even if you become unemployed, and this is due to taxable unemployment benefits and any other taxable income that you may have.

 Taxes and unemployment are connected.
 Here’s how.